angelica3990/Project-3-TripAdvisor-Travelers-Choice-2023/README.md

-# Main Takeawys from this project
+# Main Takeaways from this project

 1. Planned for a visualization exercise covering many skillsets

 2. ETL covering web scraping, API, data wrangling and handling multiple formats of data (csv, json, SQL)

-3. Beautiful visualization from dashboard using javascript libraries d3, leaflet and Plotly
+3. Beautiful visualization from dashboard using javascript libraries d3, leaflet and Plotly subplots

 4. Web rendering using custom HTML and css